+- title,

-- title, - resume,
+- resume,

-- location(s) where work will be performed, - itemize the total cost and the number of estimated hours for each individual named above.
+- location(s) where work will be performed,

+- itemize the total cost and the number of estimated hours for each individual named above.

-Offerors must provide reference names, phone numbers and final deliverables for at least three (3) similar projects the offeror's firm has completed.
+Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.

 SEC.
-5.07 COST PROPOSAL
+6.07 COST PROPOSAL

 Cost proposal must be submitted separately from the technical proposal within the proposal package.

-Cost proposals must include a Not to Exceed amount for each contract year, inclusive of all direct and indirect costs associated with the performance of the contract, including, but not limited to, total number of hours at various hourly rates, direct expenses, payroll, supplies, overhead assigned to each person working on the project, percentage of each person's time devoted to the project, and profit.
+Offerors must provide a not to exceed cost by fiscal year which will include all direct and indirect costs associated with the performance of the contract, including, but not limited to: total number of hours at various hourly rates; payroll; supplies; overhead assigned to each person working on the project; and profit.